Container firm offers free storage to social enterprises during Covid-19 outbreak

 "Like many businesses, we’re facing huge challenges right now, but as well as dealing with those, we also want to support the wider community, and we do have some self-storage containers that we are able to offer free of charge to social enterprises, to help them out.”

-U Hold The Key has sites throughout the North-East, in Alnwick, Newcastle-upon-Tyne, Birtley, Sunderland, Bishop Auckland, Mainsforth near Ferryhill, Middlesbrough, Stockton-on-Tees A19 under the Tees flyover, and on the A66 near Darlington.
+U Hold The Key has sites throughout the North-East, in Alnwick, Newcastle-upon-Tyne, Birtley, Sunderland, Bishop Auckland, Mainsforth near Ferryhill, Middlesbrough, Stockton A19 under the Tees flyover, and on the A66 near Darlington.

 Social enterprises that want to take advantage of the free storage offer should contact 0800-3894319 by Sunday, May, 31.